Breastfed Baby Dies From Starvation – Mother Shares Tragic Story

 Jillian wrote that as expectant parents, they tried to prepare themselves.
 They took classes, read books, and decided that breastfeeding was best.
 It is what all the experts recommended to ensure she had a healthy child.
 Johnson even delivered at a baby-friendly hospital.
 No baby was given formula unless the pediatrician wrote a prescription.

 Jillian’s son, Landon, had a fetal intolerance to labor and was delivered by an emergency C-section.
-Weighing a healthy 7 lbs., 7 oz., his Apgar scores were 8 and 9.
+Weighing a healthy seven lbs., seven oz., his Apgar scores were eight and nine.
 When Landon was given to Johnson, he had excellent latch.
-Every 1-2 hours, the baby boy was nursed for 15-40 minutes.
+Every one to two hours, the baby boy was nursed for 15-40 minutes.
 However, there was a problem.
 Landon was nursing all the time, but never seemed satisfied.
 Lactation consultants insisted that the baby was doing just fine.
 However, there was one who suggested Jillian might have a problem producing milk because of her PCOS diagnosis.
 She recommended herbs to take after being discharged from the hospital.

 Despite Jillian nursing Landon constantly, the newborn would not stop crying.
 When the new mother asked questions, she was reassured that Landon was just cluster feeding.